About Heritage Education Funds

 What is the Canada Education Savings Grant (CESG)? +

-Introduced in January 1998, the Canadian Education Savings Grant (CESG) is a special financial incentive by the federal government for parents, family and friends to save for a child's education after high school.
-It provides people who invest in an RESP with a Basic Canadian Education Savings Grant amount equal to 20% of yearly contributions, up to an annual maximum of $500 per eligible Beneficiary, with a lifetime maximum of $7,200.
+Introduced in January 1998, the Canada Education Savings Grant (CESG*) is a special financial incentive by the federal government for parents, family and friends to save for a child's education after high school.
+It provides people who invest in an RESP with a Basic CESG* amount equal to 20% of yearly contributions, up to an annual maximum of $500 per eligible beneficiary, with a lifetime maximum of $7,200.

 What is the Additional CESG? +

-Effective January 2005, your Beneficiary may be eligible to receive additional CESG if the primary caregiver* applies for the Canada Child Tax Benefit (CCTB) and your net family income is:
+Effective January 2005, your beneficiary may be eligible to receive additional CESG* if the primary caregiver** qualifies for the National Child Benefit Supplement (NCBS) which is part of the Canada Child Tax Benefit (CCTB) and your net family income is:

 | Net Family Income | Basic CESG | Additional CESG | Maximum grants receive |